 Mike's Takeaways on Betton Hills Home Crime Prevention

-Officer Eric Hansen from the TPD Community Relations Unit presented on common home crime prevention tips, Betton Hills crime statistics, and setting up a neighborhood watch program on May 11, 2017.
+Officer Eric Hansen from the TPD Community Relations Unit presented on common home crime prevention tips, Betton Hills crime statistics on May 11, 2017.
 Here are my takeaways from the presentation.
 In some places I've inserted my own perspective along with Officer Hansen's.

 Top Crime Prevention Tips:

 - The best crime deterrent is getting to know your neighbors and getting them to call you and/or the police if they see something out of the ordinary at your house or car.